pehrs/nrtsearch/grpc-gateway/README-swaggerui.md

-# Grpc Gateway
+# Grpc Gateway - SwaggerUI

 # Setup (or update)

-The swagger-ui dir is a copy from the dist directory from the [swagger-ui repo](https://github.com/swagger-api/swagger-ui)
+The [swaggerui](swaggerui) dir is a copy from the [dist directory](https://github.com/swagger-api/swagger-ui/tree/master/dist) from the [swagger-ui repo](https://github.com/swagger-api/swagger-ui)

 Also you should change the line:
 ```